 Rideau Hall, the official residence and workplace of the governor general, will be the first place the public will have a chance to view the Stanley Cup in the National Capital Region.
 The trophy’s return to Rideau Hall, in honour of this milestone celebration, is made possible thanks to the National Hockey League (NHL), Ottawa 2017 and the Ottawa Senators Hockey Club.

 “I’m very much looking forward to hosting the Stanley Cup’s homecoming at Rideau Hall, where my predecessor Lord Stanley conceived the idea for this prestigious trophy,” His Excellency said.
 “What began as a humble trophy to honour the winner of the Dominion Challenge has evolved into a global symbol of excellence in sport.
-Canadians are welcome to visit Rideau Hall and help us celebrate the 125th anniversary of the Stanley Cup.” ** Public Viewing of the Stanley Cup, Visit of the Residence and Skating on the Outdoor Rink ** On March 16, hockey enthusiasts will have the opportunity to see and take their picture with the Stanley Cup inside the residence from 2 p.m. to 7 p.m.
-In the Tent Room, where the Stanley Cup will be on display, members of the public will be able to see the portrait of Lord Stanley, Governor General of Canada from 1888-1893, who had the idea of giving our country this treasured national icon.
+Canadians are welcome to visit Rideau Hall and help us celebrate the 125

+anniversary of the Stanley Cup.” ** Public Viewing of the Stanley Cup, Visit of the Residence and Skating on the Outdoor Rink ** On March 16, hockey enthusiasts will have the opportunity to see and take their picture with the Stanley Cup inside the residence from ** 2 p.m. to 7 p.m. ** In the Tent Room, where the Stanley Cup will be on display, members of the public will be able to see the portrait of Lord Stanley, Governor General of Canada from 1888-1893, who had the idea of giving our country this treasured national icon.

 governor general by Queen Victoria in 1888.
 He purchased the trophy for 10 guineas—the equivalent of $50 Canadian at that time—to be presented to the championship hockey club of the Dominion of Canada.
 The first team ever awarded the Stanley Cup was the Montreal Hockey Club in 1893.
 In recognition of his legacy, Lord Stanley was inducted into the Hockey Hall of Fame in 1945 in the “Honoured Builders” category.
-For more information, visit www.hhof.com ** .
+For more information, visit ** www.hhof.com ** .